Your email list is the lifeblood of online fundraising.

 - Spambots attempting to gain access to protected content.

 - Typos when entering an email.

 - People entering valid emails that someone else owns.

 2. Save money on your email marketing software

 If your email marketing service charges by the number of emails in your account, you could be paying more than you have to if you’re not using verified opt-in.

 Why pay for people to be on your list if they aren’t interested in your cause?

 3. Increase email deliverability

 Without verifying permission, you risk negatively impacting your delivery rates.
-Spam complaints, bounces, combined with low open rates and clicks can negatively impacting your delivery rates.
-Particularly with Google and Yahoo who aggressively monitor spam complaints.
+Spam complaints, bounces, combined with low open rates and clicks can negatively impact your delivery rates.
+Particularly with Google aggressively monitor spam complaints.